babarrett/g80-9009/operations.md

 Keys that do **not** operate in Keyboard mode:

 * ABBR and Deal on the bottom row
-* All colored keys except "0" and "Enter" on the numeric pad.
+* All colored keys on the keyboard, except "0" and "Enter" on the numeric pad.
 * The entire first column from Interrupt to Raise Ordrs
 * Clear (above Esc)
 * F13-F24